 2011 | Long Run | Sam Waley-Cohen | Nicky Henderson |

 There are many eyes keeping a close watch on Cheltenham live throughout not just the Festival but the entire season.
 Many trials for the big meeting are run in the autumn and winter with a good example being the Cleeve Hurdle for horses hoping to go to the Stayers Hurdle.
-All leading bookmakers now offer a Cheltenham live stream for those who place qualifying bets on that particular race.
+All leading bookmakers now offer a Cheltenham live stream for those who place a qualifying Cheltenham bet on that particular race.

 Cheltenham betting offers are always a welcome prospect each March.
 If you’ve been lying low with your racing betting over the winter too since the busy Christmas and New Year period, this is the perfect time to come out of hibernation.